 - GDP (PPP) million: $120,833

-Brasília, although young, has a natural vocation for culture.
-Planned since the late 19th century, development only began in the mid-1950s, and it became Brazil’s capital in 1960.
+Planned since the late 19th century, Brasília’s development only began in the mid-1950s, and it became Brazil’s capital in 1960.
 People from all over the country came to participate in its construction, creating a diverse and culturally rich workforce, which remains one of the capital’s main assets.
 Remarkable for the modernist architecture and artistic urban planning of Oscar Niemeyer and Lucio Costa, UNESCO declared the whole city a World Heritage Site in 1987, making it, at 112 square kilometres, the largest area in the world with this designation.
-It additionally became a UNESCO ‘City of Design’ in 2017.

-Major cultural landmarks include the ‘Casa do Cantador’ (Singer’s House), created by Oscar Niemeyer to celebrate the northeastern Brazilian community of the Federal District through cultural events, and the ‘Praça dos Orixás’ (Orixás’ Square), located on the shores of Lake Paranoá, which is a centre for black culture as well as being host to the Iemanjá Festival and the Universal New Year’s Eve Celebration.
-Sites such as the Indigenous Peoples Memorial, not only mark the city’s colonial past, but encourage policies supporting traditional peoples.
-Carnival is a trademark of the city, with the 2019 event, under the slogan ‘Brasília, capital of all carnivals’, the largest staged to date.
-Meanwhile the presence of 133 embassies and international organisations in the city is a starting point for international cultural exchange.
+Major cultural landmarks include the ‘Casa do Cantador’ (Singer’s House), created by Oscar Niemeyer to celebrate the northeastern Brazilian community of the Federal District through cultural events, and the ‘Praça dos Orixás’ (Orixás’ Square), located on the shores of Lake Paranoá, which is a centre for Black culture.
+Sites such as the Indigenous Peoples Memorial, not only mark the city’s colonial past, but encourage policies supporting Indigenous communities.

-Brasília’s cultural planning is in the hands of its Secretariat of Culture and Creative Economy of the Federal District (SECEC), covering both the city and its outlying districts, with a combined population of around three million.
-Culture Councils play a significant part in the city: formed with equal participation from government agencies and civil society, they offer a valuable space for creating fair and effective cultural policies.
+Brasília’s cultural planning is led by the Secretariat of Culture and Creative Economy of the Federal District (SECEC), covering both the city and its outlying districts, with a combined population of around three million.
+Councils of Culture play a significant part in the city: formed with equal participation from government agencies and civil society, they offer a valuable space for creating fair and effective cultural policies.
 In a city rich with heritage sites, the National Historical and Artistic Heritage Institute (IPHAN-DF) also plays a significant part in protecting tangible and intangible heritage.